 Orbitz actually offers its own loyalty program, meaning that you can triple-dip on rewards between Orbitz “Orbucks,” credit card rewards, and frequent flyer miles (you generally aren’t eligible for hotel loyalty points if you book through a third party).
 Before booking anything through Orbitz, you should sign up for an account.

-Orbitz Rewards is a relatively simple system.
-Each travel purchase made through Orbitz earns “Orbucks.”
-Each Orbuck is worth $1 and can be redeemed toward hotel purchases.
+This rewards system is relatively simple.
+Each travel purchase made through the site earns “Orbucks.”
+Each Orbuck is worth $1 and can be redeemed for hotel purchases with no blackout dates.

 Any time you book travel, you’ll see an earning rate next to your itinerary.
 Typically, it’s an even 1% return on airline purchases and vacation packages, and 3% back on eligible hotels (or 5% on hotels if you book through the Orbitz app).
 In other words, if a flight costs $650, you’ll earn 6.5 Orbucks.